noew/nurp6015fall15/README.md

 - Gelman & Hill 3, 4
 - [ Lander 18 ]

+Standard diagnostic plots.
+When do we need them?
+What can we do about problems?
+Which model is better?
+Careful with step-wise model selection.
+Using simulation for model checking.
+Lab: Discussion of group projects.
+Missing data and what to do about it.

-#### Week 10: Model comparison and misspecification.
-Experimental vs. observational studies.
+#### Week 10: Experimental vs. observational studies.

 - Gelman & Hill 9, 10
 - [ Lander 18 ]

+Under which conditions can we give causal interpretation to our estimates?
+The potential outcome framework.
+What are the consequences of a "misspecified" model?
+Some data problems: Imbalance and lack of overlap.
+Lab: Using knitr chunks.
+Keeping separate files for analysis, data gathering, presentation.

-#### Week 11: Interlude: Report writing.
-Reproducibility.
-Various data problems.
+#### Week 11: Midterm exam (Nov 9)

-- Lander 23

-#### Week 12: Introduction to Logistic Regression
+#### Week 12: Logistic Regression

 - Diez et al. 6.4
 - Gelman & Hill 5
 - [ Lander 17 ]

+How to model a dichotomous outcome variable.
+Interpretation of logistic regression.
+Lab: Plotting logistic model and fitted data.
+Discussion of group projects.

-#### Week 13: Cross validation and General linear models
+#### Week 13: General linear models and simulation

-- Gelman & Hill 6
+- Gelman & Hill 7, 8
 - [ James et al. 5.2 ]

+Some examples of GLM models.
+More on using simulation for inferential uncertainty in regression models and for assessing model fit.
+Lab: Using R Presentation.
+Discussing group projects.

 #### Week 14: TBA (e.g. Multilevel modeling 1)

-- Gelman & Hill 1, 11
+- Gelman & Hill 1, 11, 12
 - [ Field 19 ]
 - [ Maindonald & Braun 10 ]

 #### Week 15: TBA (e.g. Multilevel modeling 2)

-- Gelman & Hill 12
+- Gelman & Hill 12, 13
 - [ Field 19 ]
 - [ Maindonald & Braun 10 ]

-#### Week 16: TBA (e.g. Multilevel modeling 3, Principal component analysis)
+#### Week 16: Review and group presentations

-- Gelman & Hill 13, 14
-- [ James et al. 10.1, 10.2, 10.4 ]
-- [ Maindonald & Braun 12, 13 ]

 Course Policies